-In the accelerating cybernetic age of information technology infinite speed is the finite key to survival.
-Incidentally, this requirement of speed may be opposed to a more mundane but still relevant kind of practical (metic) intelligence, typical of the ancients (Detienne and Vernant 1991: 44), especially, in light of the pressing reality of climate change.
-Needless to say, the present climate crisis demands a more practical, which means to say, decelerated, albeit, measured approach to a crisis, in order to withstand, or deflect a shock effect, or live through the shock itself.
-(In essence this is the paradoxical reality of the anthropocene – loving your monsters [Shellenberger and Nordhaus (eds.)
-2011], at most city-monsters).
-Metis is somehow the standard view of pre-cybernetic antiquity in dealing with a crisis, for instance, in the form of a trap, that is to say, to become the trap itself in the sense of the ancient connotation of the many diacritical uses of the term apeiron:
+In the accelerating age of information technology, infinite speed is the finite key to survival.
+This requirement of speed may be opposed to practical (or metic) intelligence, typical of the ancients (Detienne and Vernant 1991: 44).
+Metis is the standard worldview of pre-cybernetic antiquity in dealing with a crisis, for instance, in the form of a trap.
+That is to say, to become the trap itself in the sense of the ancient connotation of the many diacritical uses of the term apeiron:

 Being without direction it cannot be crossed, is impassable, but at the same time, for those who find themselves in this place which in a sense is the opposite of organised space there is no way of ever escaping from it.
 (Detienne and Vernant 1991:291)

 Let’s suppose capitalism, which is concentrated in the city, may one day become its own trap, the city as ‘the opposite of organized space’.
 Notwithstanding, the city can also escape from its becoming a modern-day apeiron by practical intelligence This means ‘repurposing’ pre-cybernetic intelligence to the objective of reversing acceleation, to de-couple it from its self-becoming-into-a-trap.
 Curiously, Detienne and Vernant also made mention of a diacritical use of the ‘net’, which resonates in contemporary cybernetic age: